newaging

 Where the New Paradigm plows new ground is in positing that FDS – the progressive dysfunctionality that is experienced by a typical human with advancing chronological age (commonly referred to as “biological aging”) – is itself a degenerative disorder.
 The New Paradigm further posits that the age-associated degenerative diseases (e.g., cardiovascular disease, osteoporosis and most forms of dementia, including Alzheimer’s disease) are not separate diseases, but are simply manifestations or symptoms of that disorder.
 Since all degenerative disorders are the result of an environmental factor disrupting the effective functioning of the human maintenance system, the same must be true of FDS as well.

-FDS is discussed in far greater detail in the essay entitled “Functional Decline Syndrome.”
+FDS is discussed in the next essay in this section — “Functional Decline Syndrome.”

 1. Bell TD, et al., The biology and pathology of vitamin D control in bone, Journal of Biochemistry Cellular ABi (2010).